MicrosoftDocs/openapi-docs/OpenAPI/kiota/middleware.md

 ---

 # Implementing Middleware
-Here we review implementing Middleware into Kiota.
-Using this example we are going to access the request before we proccess the request.
-This allows us to audio the request or to maker changes before submitting.
+By registering custom middleware delegates we can perform operations before a request is made.
+For example, auditing and filtering the request before we send.

-## Middleware class
+## Middleware
 Create your middleware class and add your business requirements.
-For example you may wish to add custom Headers to the request.
+For example you may wish to add custom Headers to the request or filter headers and content.

 ```
 public class SaveRequestHandler : DelegatingHandler